nanoframework/nanoframework.github.io/content/building/build-esp32.md

 1. In the status bar at the bottom left, click on the `No Kit Selected` and select `[Unspecified]`.

-1. In the status bar at the bottom left, click on the `CMake:Debug ESP32_WROOM_32: Ready` and select `Debug`.
+1. In the status bar at the bottom left, click on the `CMake:Debug ESP32_PSRAM_REV0: Ready` and select `Debug`.
 Wait for it to finish Configuring the project (progress bar shown in right bottom corner).
 This can take a while the first time.
+Also note that you should choose the build target that's appropriate for the board that you have.
+More details on this on the documentation about the available targets [here](../reference-targets\esp32.md).

 1. In the status bar click `Build` or hit F7.